Measurement of $\sigma(e^+e^- \to HZ) \times {\cal B}r(H \to ZZ^*)$ at the 250 GeV ILC: ACKNOWLEDGMENTS

+Authors are grateful to I. Bozovic-Jelisavcic, D. Jeans, J. Tian and A. F. Zarnecki for useful discussions.
 We would like to thank the LCC generator working group and the ILD software working group for providing the simulation and reconstruction tools and producing the Monte Carlo samples used in this study.
 This work has benefited from computing services provided by the ILC Virtual Organization, supported by the national resource providers of the EGI Federation and the Open Science GRID.

-This study was supported by the Ministry of Science and Higher Education of the Russian Federation, Agreement 14.W03.31.002.
+The work is supported by the Ministry of Science and Higher Education of the Russian Federation, Agreement No. 14.W03.31.0026.